genlm/genlm-backend/README.md

 This example highlights the following features:

 * 🌀 **Asynchronous Inference Loop.** Each particle runs independently, but all LLM calls are scheduled concurrently via `asyncio.gather`.
 The backend batches them automatically, so you get the efficiency of large batched inference without writing batching logic yourself.
-* 🔁 **Byte-level Tokenization Support.** Token filtering is done using the model’s byte-level vocabulary, which `genlm-backend` exposes—enabling low-level control over generation in ways not possible with most high-level APIs.
+* 🔁 **Byte-level Tokenization Support.** Token filtering is done using the model’s byte-level vocabulary, which `genlm-backend` exposes.
+This enables low-level control over generation in ways not possible with most high-level APIs.

 ## Development